-It is apparent that the additional rooting volume and uncompacted soil in the vaults has provided the space, air and water required for the trees to continue maturing and reach their full growth potential.
+It is apparent that the additional rooting volume and uncompacted soil in the soil vaults has provided the space, air and water required for the trees to continue maturing and reach their full growth potential.
 With savings on tree maintenance, replacement costs and the environmental and sociological gains, the cells have ultimately benefitted both the City’s asset register and its residents.

 Due the veritable success of the project, the City of Belmont plan to extend the Stratacell program and adopt the soil vaults as a pillar of their urban forestry strategy ongoing.

 Parks & Environment Manager: Warren Stephens, City of Belmont